Papua New Guinea

 PNG has suffered serious environmental problems since the beginning of its economic development, and is now facing further problems due to the effects of climate change.
 Some of the most pressing issues include coastal flooding, inland flooding and landslides, deforestation, species extinction, land degradation, and pollution.

 Statistics sourced from the United Nations Develop Programme (UNDP) Human Development Reports.

-Historically, Australian volunteers have worked predominately in the health and education sectors as nurses and teachers.
+Australian volunteers have worked in PNG since 1964, predominately in the health and education sectors as nurses and teachers.
 While the ongoing needs in health and education remain an important focus for PNG, the number of volunteer placements relating to governance and community development has increased.

 Main focus areas

 Through partnerships with general hospitals across PNG, volunteer assignments support the strengthening of key health facilities, assist with strengthening clinical training programs, and support newly formed Family Support Centres.
 Assignments will also focus on improving maternal and child health and enhancing the capacity of local groups to respond to the HIV/AIDS epidemic in PNG.